makakken/svg-gitlab/README.md

 # svg-gitlab
-This Repo holds a b/w SVG Version of the gitlab Logo.
+This Repo holds a b/w SVG Version of a gitlab'ish Logo.

+You can use it for e.g.:
+* Stickerfolio Plots
+* Fonticons
+* Silkscreen Prints 1/0